he15enbug/security-labs/SEED-Lab/Web/Clickjacking/Clickjacking.md

         margin-left: 2.5%;
     }
     ```
-- if we click "Explore More", we will jump to `hacked.html`, with a hint: "You Have Been Hacked!!"
+- if we click "Explore Menu", we will jump to `hacked.html`, with a hint: "You Have Been Hacked!!"

 ## Task 3: Bust That Frame!